 Sampras was the first player to really dominate Wimbledon and whilst he found success at other majors, there was something about the grass surface that just seemed to suit his aggressive serve-volley style.
 We won Wimbledon on 7 different occasions, but what’s most impressive is that he did it just 8 years.
 Only Richard Kraijceck in 1996 stood in the middle of 7 successes.

 It was a quick learning curve for the Swiss legend, who picked up his first win in 2003.
-He then went on to win 5 times in a row, with some epic battles including that of the 2007 five-setter against Rafael Nadal, a player we would beat in two finals.
+He then went on to win five times in a row, with some epic battles including that of the 2007 five-setter against Rafael Nadal, a player we would beat in two finals.

 Most Successful Women

 The greatest of them all in the women’s game at Wimbledon is that of Martina Navratilova.
 The American won a record 9 titles, from 1978 though to 1990.
 She dominated for huge parts of the eighties, winning 6 consecutive times from 1982 to 1987.

 Closely following Navratilova is that of German Steffi Graff and fellow American, Serena Williams.
 With all three women, there was a feeling of the changing of the guard.
 Graff’s dominance game in late eighties and actually beat Navratilova in two consecutive finals.
 She then went on to win her 7th and final title in 1996.